 Diplomats are responsible for much of the enactment of international politics, yet they often have different perspectives on what constitutes influence within the UN when compared to the traditional perspectives offered by International Relations (IR) theory.
 The recent ‘practice turn’ in IR promises to close this gap.
 To understand a state’s capacity for influence we need to consider both its structural position in the international system and the ‘competence’ of its diplomats to master and mould the practices that structure state interactions.
 ‘Practice theory’ demands an interpretivist approach to data gained through, for example, ethnographic study or elite interviews; and for this project we conducted elite interviews with current and former diplomats and asked them what constitutes influence within the UN Security Council.
 While some mentioned traditional metrics of power – such as military strength and economic weight – these were not the primary capacities they highlighted.
 From the perspective of a diplomat, the most important qualities for exerting influence within the Security Council were reputation and positions of authority in negotiations.

-More generally, state ‘strategies’ are determined by capitals and ‘tactics’ for achieving the goals they set are determined by permanent missions in New York.
+In this regard, influence is understood here in terms of the ability of diplomats to demonstrate competence and thus make use of their mastery of established practices to achieve their aims For the UK in particular, we argue that its declining material power is not the key source of its influence in the Council, instead our interview data suggests that its reputation for competence and its governance role in the Council, allow it to have a far more significant influence than its material capabilities would initially indicate.More generally, state ‘strategies’ are determined by capitals and ‘tactics’ for achieving the goals they set are determined by permanent missions in New York.
 Both aspects are important, and without judgment and skill in both aspects (as well as alignment between them) a state will struggle to achieve its goals within the UN Security Council.
 As Barnett and Finnemore stress, we need further research on the relationship between a state’s position in global affairs and its capacity for influence inside the UN.
 They highlight diplomatic capacity as an under-researched area with the potential to help explain how some states are able to be influential in the UN and others are not.
 Practice theory offers scope for a re-balancing of IR whereby traditional metrics of power are not discounted but are considered alongside questions of reputation and diplomatic competence.
 As such, this analysis of Brexit considers risks to the UK’s traditional metrics of power alongside risks to its diplomatic capacities.